 Thread lifts specifically geared toward reducing double chins typically cost $3,000 to $6,000, depending on the number of threads required.

-Fat Freezing (Cryoliolysis)
+Fat Freezing (Cryolipolysis)

 Fat freezing destroys fat cells by freezing them, which bursts their cell walls.
 The body then absorbs the remaining material.

 Unlikely as it may seem, fat freezing can be directed specifically at the appropriate layer of the skin: only fatty tissue is affected, leaving the remaining tissue unharmed.
-The procedure requires no anesthetic—while the fatty layer is being frozen, the skin’s outer layers, including its nerve endings, are naturally numbed—and each session typically lasts 15 to 20 minutes.
+The procedure requires no anaesthetic—while the fatty layer is being frozen, the skin’s outer layers, including its nerve endings, are naturally numbed—and each session typically lasts 15 to 20 minutes.

 Because fat freezing merely destroys fat cells, leaving the body to dispose of them, some bruising and swelling is normal, and full results can take more than a month.
-Most doctors recommend two or three sessions of cryoliolysis to achieve full results on double chins; each session typically costs around $1,000.
+Most doctors recommend two or three sessions of cryolipolysis to achieve full results on double chins; each session typically costs around $1,000.

 Mesotherapy refers to the direct injection of chemical agents beneath the skin, usually accompanied by vitamins or other compounds that support the body’s healing processes.
 To reduce double chins, doctors usually use a fat-dissolving agent called sodium deoxycholate, branded as Kybella.